Network Codes and Guidelines

 Transparency Guidelines

 The energy market liberalisation process, aimed at securing a well-functioning, open and efficient internal market in gas, has significantly changed the gas transmission business and increased the need for transparency.
-In this respect, specific obligations for gas TSOs have been introduced through Regulation (EC) No 715/2009, which defines the basic transparency rules, further specified in Chapter 3 of Annex I (and its amendments).
+In this respect, specific obligations for gas TSOs have been introduced through Regulation (EU) 2024/1789, which defines the basic transparency rules.
 The network codes have been developed to provide rules and procedures to reach an appropriate level of harmonisation towards efficient gas trading and transport across gas transmission systems in the EU, increasing data publication requirements.

 Functionality Process